Alex Williams

 If you financed your RV and still owe money on it, the title may be held by the lender.
 You’ll need to contact the lender to request a lien release or get instructions on transferring the title to the buyer.
 Without a clear title, you won’t have the required paperwork to sell an RV.

-Request a Bonded Title If the Title Is Unavailable
+Request a Bonded Title if Necessary

 Allow Time for Processing